jtting22/ca05/README.md

 There is no requirement to download a dataset or mount google drive.
 The code in the repository should directly extract the dataset from this code:

 pd.read_csv('https://github.com/ArinB/CA05-B-Logistic-Regression/raw/master/cvd_data.csv')

+## Additional Comments

+If you have any additional comments or improvements please send to the author!